-Care of Trees, Evergreens and Shrubs - Your trees and shrubs were planted by an experienced landscape contractor.
+Care of Trees, Evergreens and Shrubs

+Your trees and shrubs were planted by an experienced landscape contractor.
 Your new plants should be watered especially well late spring to early fall twice each week, once every two weeks during the winter months.

-(Note: Watering should be done with a hose running slowly for several minutes for proper soaking.)
+NOTE: Watering should be done with a hose running slowly for several minutes for proper soaking.

-A. Tree Care

-- Watering: - May October (hot months) water at least 2 times a week, 10 minutes per tree, using a slow but steady flow of water.
+- 1. Tree Care - Watering: - May October (hot months) water at least 2 times a week, 10 minutes per tree, using a slow but steady flow of water.
 Sprinkler watering is not sufficient. - November April (cooler months) water once a week for 15 minutes. - Inspect the soil around the tree prior to watering.
 If the soil is moist, water may not be necessary. - If the leaves on the tree begin to turn yellow, it may be over-watered.
-If the leaves turn brown, it may be under watered. - Fertilize the tree with tree spikes, a water-soluble fertilizer or root stimulator.
+If the leaves turn brown, it may be under watered. - Fertilize the tree with tree spikes, a water-soluble fertilizer or root stimulator. - Planting - Do not plant anything in the root ball (mulch) area during the first year of growth.
+After the first year, you can do shallow planting of flowers around the root ball and remove the support stakes. - Insecticides - Pest are always a concern for your trees.
+Consult with your home center or nursery on which products to use. - 2.
+Grass Care - Watering - May October (hot months) water at least 2 3 times a week, 10 15 minutes per area.
+(If community controlled, you can obtain your watering schedule through the HOA) - November April (cooler months) water once a week 10 15 minutes per area.
+(If community controlled, you can obtain your watering schedule through the HOA) - Fertilizing can be beneficial to your grass.
+Consult with your home center or nursery on which products to use.